The Baby Bar Exam – FYLSX 2026

-California is the only state that administers the Baby Bar and the bar exam.
+California is the only state that administers the Baby Bar exam.

-The First-Year Law Students’ Examination (FYLSX), or Baby Bar, is a 1-day exam for first-year students in unaccredited law schools or the Law Office Study Program in California.
+The First-Year Law Students' Examination (FYLSX), commonly referred to as the Baby Bar, is a 1-day exam in California for 1st-year students in unaccredited law schools or the Law Office Study Program.
 It assesses readiness to continue legal education and progress toward the California Bar Exam.

 Who Needs to Take the Baby Bar?

-Passing the Baby Bar is required for certain law students in California to continue their legal studies and receive credit for their first year.
+Passing the Baby Bar is required for specific law students in California to continue their legal studies and receive credit for their 1st year of law school.
 Those who fail must retake it to advance.
 The exam is mandatory for:

 • Law Office Study Program participants, who train under a lawyer or judge instead of attending law school.